MLitt in Terrorism and Political Violence

 This postgraduate programme is available for both full and part-time study.
 E-learning technologies mean that students can take the part-time Course on a distance-learning basis.
 The distance-learning programme is also offered with a residential option in Singapore (see below), where students will meet up for a four-day programme of tutorials.
 For further information regarding modules, assessments, applications and fees please view the information on the University’s Digital Prospectus:

 Full time students must complete four taught modules of the programme in 9 months with the MLitt dissertation taking a further 3 months.
-The next intake for this residential program will commence in October 2018 and is delivered via mixed mode teaching.
+The programme starts in September and is delivered via mixed mode teaching.
 This innovative method of teaching allows flexibility for students and access to a wider range of teaching facilities.

 Part-Time (Distance Learning)